warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 The Python application runs within a {{site.data.keyword.Bluemix_notm}} application environment.
 The environment provides all the necessary information for the application to access connected services.
-The information is provided using an environment variable, called `VCAP_SERVICES`.
+The information is provided within an environment variable, called '`VCAP_SERVICES`'.
 This variable can be accessed by the application, and used to determine the connection details.

-The first task is to ensure we are running within a {{site.data.keyword.Bluemix_notm}} application environment.
+The first task is to ensure that the application is running within a {{site.data.keyword.Bluemix_notm}} application environment.
-We check this by testing for the presence of the `VCAP_SERVICES` environment variable:
+Check by testing for the presence of the '`VCAP_SERVICES`' environment variable:

 ```python
 # Check that we are running in a Bluemix application environment.